andresro30/IETI-LAB9/README.md

     * Todos that contains a description with a length greater than 30 characters

 8. Implement the queries of the previous step using *derived query methods* in your repository interface.
 Is it possible to implement all of them?

+   The third query can not implemented, the others querys are in Application class